Cohort 1 applications are open. 20 seats. Program starts 13 July 2026. Apply now

 Product thinking

-Feature requests are deliberately vague, so squads must write specs and defend scope.
+Feature requests are deliberately vague, so squads must write specifications and defend scope.

 Knowing what to build